This the character page for Kemono Jihen. Beware of unmarked spoilers.

 - Rape as Backstory: He was forced to continually have sex with every other yuki-onna in the village due to the rarity of yuki-onoko.
 Yui did it willingly for months to shield Akira from the responsibility, but the experience took a clear toll on his sanity and he snaps when they eventually threaten to force Akira to have sex with them.

 - Rape as Drama: Comes with a healthy aversion of Double Standard: Rape, Female on Male.
 He was raped and molested by every yuki-onna in his village just after he hit puberty since yuki-onokos are only born once every 100 years.
 It's implied that the same happened to Akira and Yui's father.

 - Would Hit a Girl: After what they've done to the men of his family, Yui has zero qualms trying to kill the yuki-onna, even the pregnant ones who are heavily implied to be impregnated with his children.

 - Younger Than They Look: Despite being only 15 (and Akira's twin brother), Yui looks much older than the rest of the teenaged cast (especially moreso than Akira).
-He's apparently a fast bloomer, as he also hit puberty a while before Akira did, which caused the women of his village to focus on him instead of Akira to breed children.
+This is darkly Played for Drama as he also hit puberty a while before Akira did, which caused the women of his village to focus on him instead of Akira to breed children.